pingcap/tidb-dev-guide/src/understand-tidb/execution.md

 # Execution

 The `executor` package contains most of the codes related to execution.
 The input of the executor is a plan tree of the query returned from the planner, and the output of the executor is the result of the query.
+The entry function of execution module is `executorBuild::build`, the output result is fetched in `clientConn::writeChunks`.

 ## Execution Framework

 TiDB builds the computing engine based on the distributed storage provided by TiKV.
 The TiKV server implements a coprocessor framework to support distributed computing.
 The computing operations will be pushed to the TiKV coprocessor as far as possible to accelerate the computation speed.
 That is to say, a sub-plan of the SQL execution plan will be executed in parallel on different TiKV servers, and the result of each sub-plan will be collected to a TiDB server to compute for the final result.

 The processing model of the execution plan tree is known as the Volcano iterator model.
 The essential of the Volcano model is abstracted to 3 interfaces: `Open`, `Next`, and `Close`.
 All operators offer the same interfaces and the implementation is opaque.